Brick-splitting Torsion Pairs and Left Modularity: Preliminaries and Background

 \begin{theorem}[Demonet {\cite[Appendix]{KD}}] With the above notation, the map

 that sends $\Psi$ to $\tors_{\Psi} A$ is an injective map of posets.
 In particular, $f$ sends the maximal elements of $\chbrick A$ to the maximal elements of $\chtors A$. \end{theorem}

 We note that the map $f$ in the above theorem is almost never invertible.
 In fact, $f$ is bijective if and only if $A$ is local.
+We remark that starting from a chain of bricks $\{B_i\}_{i\in I}$ in $\chbrick A$, we often have that the cardinality of the corresponding chain of torsion classes in $\chtors A$ induced by $f$ is no smaller (and often larger) than the cardinality of $I$.
 Moreover, one immediately concludes that the length of each chain in $\tors A$ is bounded by $|{\brick A}|$.
 Also, note that $A$ is brick-infinite if and only if $\tors A$ contains an infinite chain.
 For more details on the chain of torsion classes and their interactions with bricks, see \cite{BCZ}, \cite{DIJ}, \cite{DI+}, and {\cite[Appendix]{KD}}.

 \resumetoc